 Over the years, I have bought tons and tons of bottles of vanilla extract — until my friend Crystal from Mrs. Happy Homemaker told me how easy it is to make your own.

 This past Christmas, I finally tried my hand at making my own and was shocked at how easy it is to make!

-  To make this, you literally need two ingredients — good grade B vanilla beans and vodka.
+To make this, you literally need two ingredients — good-grade B vanilla beans and vodka.
 That's it.

 You can change this up quite a bit and use a different liquor such as bourbon, etc. but since this was my first time making this, I decided to just use vodka because that was the recipe I had.
 Ideally, you want something with high alcohol content (at least 35%) and a neutral or complementary flavor.

 Commercial vanilla extract usually has simple syrup (sugar water) added to the extract to give it a sweet aftertaste.
-You can do this if you want, but if you are using the vanilla for baking, there really is no need.
+You can do this if you want, but if you are using vanilla for baking, there really is no need.

 I printed off these labels from Natasha's Kitchen.
-I bought these little 4 ounce jars from Amazon and they were perfect for making my own version of vanilla extract.
+I bought these little 4-ounce jars from Amazon and they were perfect for making my own version of vanilla extract.
 You can also choose clear if you would rather have those but I love the amber color.

 Let's Talk About Vanilla Beans

-  The vanilla beans are cheaper on Amazon than they are at the grocery store because you can buy in bulk.
+The vanilla beans are cheaper on Amazon than they are at the grocery store because you can buy them in bulk.
 There are different varieties of vanilla beans.
 The three main types are Madagascar, Tahitian, and Mexican vanilla beans.
 They are grown in other parts of the world as well.
 I personally like the flavor of Madagascar Bourbon vanilla beans.